top of page

 In 1995, Brendan transitioned to 3RRR FM as Business & Development Manager, where he produced numerous events, outside broadcasts and CDs including 'Used & Recorded By', the 'Soundscape' series, 'RRRewind in the Chapel' & Radio Birdman's 'Ritualism'.

 By 2000, he'd launched an education-focused recording and CD production business, producing 70+ full-length albums.
 This work led to consulting roles across the not-for-profit sector, culminating in a 12-year tenure as CEO of the peak industry body for swimming pools and spas.
-In 2018, he began writing on a full-time basis leading to the bestselling 'Tell No One'.
+In 2018, he began writing full-time leading to the bestselling 'Tell No One'.

 Were You There?